-The Company entered into an administration agreement with Stellus Capital Management pursuant to which Stellus Capital Management will furnish the Company with office facilities and equipment and will provide the Company with the clerical, bookkeeping, recordkeeping and other administrative services necessary to conduct day-to-day operations.
-Under this administration agreement, Stellus Capital Management will perform, or oversee the performance of, its required administrative services, which includes, among other things, being responsible for the financial records which it is required to maintain and preparing reports to its stockholders and reports filed with the SEC.
+The Company entered into an administration agreement with Stellus Capital pursuant to which Stellus Capital will furnish the Company with office facilities and equipment and will provide the Company with the clerical, bookkeeping, recordkeeping and other administrative services necessary to conduct day-to-day operations.
+Under this administration agreement, Stellus Capital will perform, or oversee the performance of, its required administrative services, which includes, among other things, being responsible for the financial records which it is required to maintain and preparing reports to its stockholders and reports filed with the SEC.

-For the years ended December 31, 2017, 2016 and 2015, the Company recorded expenses of \$1,117,011, \$922,531, and \$744,657, respectively, related to the administration agreement.
-These are included in the Administrative Services expenses line on the Consolidated Statement of Operations.
-As of December 31, 2017 and December 31, 2016, \$279,141 and \$232,169, respectively, remained payable to Stellus Capital relating to the administration agreement.
+For the years ended December 31, 2018, 2017 and 2016, the Company recorded expenses of \$1,195,174, \$1,117,011, and \$922,531, respectively, related to the administration agreement.
+As of December 31, 2018 and December 31, 2017, \$323,188 and \$279,141, respectively, remained payable to Stellus Capital relating to the administration agreement.